-The "FAQs" link at the bottom of site webpages (www.HOSonline.org) provides answers to frequently asked questions about the Medicare HOS and HOS-M. Examples are questions about where to find the current survey administration documents and HOS questionnaires, how MAOs and PACE organizations may obtain their reports and data, and where to find quality improvement ideas.
+The "FAQs" link at the bottom of the HOS site provides answers to frequently asked questions about the Medicare HOS and HOS-M. Examples are questions about where to find the current survey administration documents and HOS questionnaires, how MAOs and PACE organizations may obtain their reports and data, and where to find quality improvement ideas.
 Information is also provided about the types of files available for researchers and how to obtain the files.